 - 1 calamansi lemon or 1/4 regular lemon, juice (optional)

 - parsley (optional), chopped finely

-- Boil water in pot for the pasta.
-When it boils, add salt.
+- Boil some water in a pot for the pasta.
+When it boils, add some salt.
 Put the pasta and cook according to the number of minutes indicated in the package.

 - Meantime, while waiting for the water to boil, prepare the sauce.

-- Saute' garlic in a saucepan with extra virgin olive oil.
+- Sautè the garlic in a saucepan with extra virgin olive oil.
 When they turn brown, take them away & discard.

 - Add the shrimp heads and press them lightly to take out the juices.
 Cook for about 10 minutes.

 - Add the shrimp and cook for about 10 minutes or until they turn brownish.
 Remove all the shrimp heads and discard.

 - Put down the fire.
 Add the crab roe.
 Add the lemon juice (optional).
 Cook for 5 minutes.

 - Add the cooked pasta and mix well with the sauce.
 Toss for a couple of minutes.
 Turn off fire.
 Sprinkle with some parsley (optional) & drizzle with extra virgin olive oil.